 The calculation of the capital gain incentive fee does not include any capital gains that result from that portion of any scheduled periodic distributions made possible by the normally recurring cash flow from the operations of portfolio companies ("Expected Distributions") that are characterized by the Company as return of capital for U.S. generally accepted accounting principles purposes.
 In that regard, any such return of capital will not be treated as a decrease in the cost basis of an investment for purposes of calculating the capital gain incentive fee.
 This does not apply to any portion of any distribution from a portfolio company that is not an Expected Distribution.
 Realized capital gains on a security will be calculated as the excess of the net amount realized from the sale or other disposition of such security over the adjusted cost basis for the security.
 Realized capital losses on a security will be calculated as the amount by which the net amount realized from the sale or other disposition of such security is less than the adjusted cost basis of such security.
-Unrealized capital depreciation on a security will be calculated as the amount by which the net amount realized from the sale or other disposition of such security is less than the adjusted cost basis of such security at the end of a fiscal year.
+Unrealized capital depreciation on a security will be calculated as the amount by which the net amount by which the Company's adjusted cost basis of such security exceeds the fair value of such security at the end of a fiscal year.